 Daman has a history that dates centuries old and a Portuguese influence which is hard to ignore.
 Portuguese ruled Daman along with Diu, Dadra and Nagar Haveli and Goa for over 400 years.
 The 4 territories were ceded by Portuguese in 1961.
 While Goa was declared an Indian state; Daman, Diu and Dadra and Nagar Haveli remain Union Territories governed by Delhi.
-It is worth noting that although Daman and Diu are always associated with the other, geographically they lay at different locations on the map.
-The latter is near the Saurashtra region of Gujarat.
+It is worth noting that although Daman and Diu are always said in the same breath, geographically they lay at different locations on the map.
+The latter is in the Saurashtra region of Gujarat.

-Daman is barely spoken of as a tourist hub.
-Visitors from near-by Gujarat eye this location for its laid-back life and freely available alcohol.
+Rarely spoken of as a tourist hub, visitors from near-by Gujarat eye this location for its laid-back life and freely available alcohol.
 Gujarat is a dry state, so visitors head to this neighboring union territory to quench their thirst for booze.
 But there is more to Daman than being a getaway to guzzle bottles of beer.
 The Portuguese have left behind a legacy in the form of ornate churches and imposing forts in this sleepy coastal town.

 The Sao Jeronimo Fort in Nani Daman is a huge structure with impressive fortifications.
 Inside the fort is the church of ‘Our Lady of Sea’ and the Stella Maris Primary School.
 A beautiful chapel and a Portuguese cemetery lay adjacent to the church and school.
 The fort overlooks the Daman Ganga River, offering a spectacular view.